Henry Stancil 1902

 Henry never learned to drive a car.
 He was content to be a passenger.

-Henry and Francis built their own house.
+Henry and Frances built their own house.
 The wooden house had double chimneys built by Henry.
 Frances' brother Rufus Barnes did the carpentry work on the house.
 He was a talented craftsman and built many houses in the neighborhood.
 Henry's son-in-law Manley Creech saved lathes from his nearby sawmill.
 They were used for the plastered walls.
 Henry’s house had three bedrooms, with a living room and a long room, a combination kitchen and dining room.
 There were porches on the front and back.
 The house was completed about 1916.
 It was a modern house for the time, with all glass windows.

 Henry enjoyed growing and eating watermelons.
 All the grandchildren looked forward to loading the sled with melons.
 Busting the melons on the ground and eating the heart was a real treat.
 The leftovers were given to the hogs.